Ancient Egyptian Religion: The Belief System That Built the Pyramids, the Temples, and an Entire Civilisation

 Every major site in Egypt is a religious site.
 But some show the belief system more clearly than others:

 Temple of Philae, Aswan — Dedicated to Isis.
-One of the last places where traditional Egyptian religion was practised was officially closed in the 6th century AD by the Byzantine emperor Justinian.
-Early Christians defaced some of the divine images but left enough intact to understand the original decorative programme.
+One of the last places where traditional Egyptian religion was practiced was officially closed in the 6th century AD by the Byzantine emperor Justinian.
+Early Christians defaced some of the divine images but left enough intact to understand the original decorative program.

 Valley of the Kings, Luxor — The royal tombs are covered floor-to-ceiling with scenes from the Book of the Dead, the Amduat (the journey of the sun through the underworld), and other funerary texts.
 The tomb of Seti I is the finest example.